 – Expenses for illness (incl. cost for diet by medical orders), decease or disability

-– Expenses for visits in the weekend by seriously disabled children
+– Expenses for weekend visits to/by a seriously disabled child

 – Expenses for studies for you and/or your spouse